triblondon/tribot/README.md

 npm install
 ```

+Note: the dependency tree includes [node-gyp](https://github.com/TooTallNate/node-gyp) which can [be problematic](https://github.com/TooTallNate/node-gyp/issues/341) to install on MacOS.
+I found that using the latest 0.10.* version of Node and the latest version of npm solved the problem.

 Now open up config.json and add the username, password and server of the XMPP user account that you want the bot to control.
 You can also set `debug` to true if you want verbose output, and configure any plugins that you want.
 See the [plugins](lib/plugins) directory for plugin specific documentation.

 Now, start the bot: